Travelling with a bike for your cycling holiday

 Once you have decided you are going to head to France for the cycling trip of a lifetime one of the next questions is probably going to be “Will I bring my own bike?”.
-For some people this will be a no brainer, while for others it may depend on several factors.
+For some people, this will be a no brainer, while for others it may depend on several factors.
 There are definitely pros and cons of travelling with a bike and bringing your own personal bike with you.
 Being able to ride a bike that you are used to and fits well is definitely a pro while travelling with oversized luggage can be a con.
-Do you want to outlay cash for a bike case which you might only use this trip?
+Do you want to outlay cash for a bike case that you might only use this trip?
 How much will it actually cost to hire a bike?

 When travelling with a bike you need to be mindful of things like the size of hire car you get or navigating busy airports or train stations with large luggage.
 Some of these things will be show stoppers for some and not an issue for others.

 From our own perspective and experience we would say if your entire holiday is about riding bring your own bike, the hassle is worth it.
-If the cycling is a smaller component of your holiday, then hire a bike.
+If cycling is a smaller component of your holiday, then hire a bike.

-If you decide your not going to take your own bike with you than you will need to hire a bike instead.
+If you decide you’re not going to take your own bike with you then you will need to hire a bike instead.
 There are lots of places in France catering for bike hire especially in the popular tourist areas and cycling regions.
-There are a wide range of bikes available from top of the range carbon fibre road bikes to city cruisers and everything in between.
+There are a wide range of bikes available from the top of the range carbon fibre road bikes to city cruisers and everything in between.
 Our destinations page include lists of bike hire shops for each region and the table below gives you an indication of costs.

 While we have not hired bikes ourselves, our friends have.
 Overall the quality of the bikes has been great and service from the hire places fantastic.
 We would recommend booking well in advance, especially in the peak period where demand can be high.
 It is generally recommended that you bring your own seat, helmet, shoes and pedals.
-We have written a post all about hiring bikes in France for your holiday which goes into this topic in greater detail.
-You can read the article in full here.

-Broadly speaking there are three type of bike cases you can use to transport your bike.
+Broadly speaking there are three types of bike cases you can use to transport your bike.
 The first option is a cardboard box, the second a rigid case and the third a soft case.
 We will go through each of these in turn.

 The first option is the humble cardboard bike box.
 It is the cheapest of all the options given it is generally free from a local bike shop.
 The major benefit of this option, apart from price, is that you can discard it once you get to the other end.
 This saves any worry about a case taking up room in a hire car or on other transport.
 If you are planning on doing any cycle touring then this is really the only option as it is a bit hard to pack a bike bag into your panniers!
-Of course you need to source another box for the return trip home.
+Of course, you need to source another box for the return trip home.
 Some airports have these available to purchase, or you can email local bike stores from your departure point and get them to keep one for you.